Improving market access for small scale fisheries in West Africa

-The main objective of this project is to provide an appropriate response to the challenge of hygiene and food safety inherent in fishery products, with the aim of boosting the development of the artisanal fisheries sub-sector through an improved access to International markets and its exposure to new investments.
-This project aims to facilitate access to the European market, considered as the most difficult to access, for the artisanal fisheries products of the four target countries, through capacity building activities to overcome sanitary and phytosanitary barriers.
+The key objective of this project was to provide an appropriate response to hygiene and food safety challenges inherent in fishery products.
+The aim was to boost the development of the artisanal fisheries subsector through improved access to international markets and new investments.

 As a strategic sector for development and the fight against poverty in West Africa, fisheries are an essential element for economic growth and balance of payments.
 It also contributes to food security and job creation while encouraging the entry of foreign currency through exports and fisheries agreements.
 In West Africa, the fisheries sector employs more than 3 million full-time workers, which corresponds to more than 10% of the working population.
 Most of these jobs are related to the artisanal fisheries sector.
-The production of coastal resources in West Africa is estimated at 2,936,552 tonnes, worth more than $2 billion, and export is only 330,664 tonnes ($750 million) toward the European Union.
-The majority of primary production exported to the EU is produced by artisanal fisheries (75% in Senegal), with the exception of Côte d'Ivoire, where the vast majority of exports come from industrial tuna fishing, exported Frozen or processed.
-At the same time, the region shows high levels of interregional trade in fishery products, due to very different levels of consumption per person (apparent consumption varying from 1.2 kg in Guinea Bissau to 28.6 kg in Ghana) and the availability of different fishery products.
-Industrial fishing is conducted in EEZs, although reports on IUU fishing increasingly report irruptions in the forbidden coastal strip, particularly by trawlers targeting demersal species.
+The production of coastal resources in West Africa is estimated at 2,936,552 tonnes, worth more than $2 billion, and export is only 330,664 tonnes ($750 million) to the European Union.
+The majority of primary production exported to the EU is produced by artisanal fisheries (75% in Senegal), with the exception of Côte d'Ivoire where the vast majority of exports come from industrial tuna fishing exported as frozen or processed.
+The region presents high levels of interregional trade in fishery products, due to very different levels of consumption per person (apparent consumption varying from 1.2 kg in Guinea Bissau to 28.6 kg in Ghana) and the availability of different fishery products.
+Industrial fishing is conducted in exclusive economic zones (EEZs), although reports on illegal, unreported and unregulated fishing (IUU) increasingly indicate irruptions in the forbidden coastal strip, particularly by trawlers targeting demersal species.

-Despite the fact that the artisanal fisheries sector is a key sector with great development opportunities in the four countries, it is important to note that each country has specific issues relating to fisheries sector management and The application of SPS measures at the national level.
-This is why the project, in its strategy, will pay a lot of attention to the balance of requirements and consumptions in the local markets of the specific target species of artisanal fisheries.
+Despite the fact that the artisanal fisheries sector is a key sector with great development opportunities in the four countries, it is important to note that each country has specific issues relating to fisheries sector management and the application of SPS measures at the national level.
+This is why the project, in its strategy, paid a lot of attention to the balance of requirements and consumptions in the local markets of the specific target species of artisanal fisheries.

-Output 1.
-The skills and capacities of local institutional counterparts in the area of SPS measures are strengthened through the implementation of specific training activities aimed at broad dissemination and better knowledge of SPS protocols for product safety and quality some fishing ;
+The skills and capacities of local institutional counterparts in the SPS area were strengthened through the implementation of specific training activities aimed at broad dissemination and better knowledge of SPS protocols for fish product safety and quality.

-Outcome 2.
-The technical capacity of private actors in the artisanal fisheries sector and the professional organization of the sector are improved in the countries concerned for access to international markets.
-This resulted from the reorganization of selected value chains at the local level (for greater efficiency and demonstrative purposes) and on the reorganization of the professional structures of artisanal fishermen and other associated tradesmen (fishmongers , Smokers, etc.) on the other hand.
+The technical capacity of private actors in the artisanal fisheries sector and the professional organization of the sector were improved in the countries concerned for access to international markets.
+This was achieved thanks to the reorganization of selected value chains at the local level (for greater efficiency and demonstrative purposes) and the reorganization of the professional structures of artisanal fishermen and other associated tradesmen (fishmongers , Smokers, etc.).